withastro/astro/GOVERNANCE.md

 ### Review

-If a report doesn’t contain enough information, the reviewers will strive to obtain all relevant data before acting.
+If a report doesn't contain enough information, the reviewers will strive to obtain all relevant data before acting.

 The reviewers will then review the incident and determine, to the best of their ability: